sleepylee/ror-practice-tdd/README.md

 - Writing tests to sign_in with a different :email, scope the Todos#index to show only todos of the current user/email.

+### Adding 'Complete a Todo' feature with TDD

+- Create user.rb, this is missing from the tutorial.

+- Create new migration to add :completed_at as :timestamp:

+    `$ rails g migration AddCompletedAtToTodos`
+    Update the field in the migration file, then run db:migrate

+- From here, we add the logic to define whether a Todo is completed by `touch` the :completed_at field.

+- Moving logic from controller to the todo.rb and user.rb